MajorTanya/DTbot/README.md

 * Anime/Manga lookup via AniList (`/anime [title]` and `/manga [title]`)
 * and more!

+A full command overview with examples and explanations can be found in the [COMMANDS.md](COMMANDS.md) file.

 ### Suggestions?

 If you have an idea for a command for DTbot (or you want a removed command back), you can use the `/request` command to